DownD/MetinPythonLib/README.md

   - ItemGrndNotInBlockedPath()<br>
     Allow to return items that are in a blocked path<br>

+  - SetRecvAddGrndItemCallback(\<function\>callbackFunction)<br>
+    Sets a callback function that will be called with the following arguments: ```int vid, int itemIndex, long x, long y, string owner```.<br>
+    This function will be called whenever the server sends a new ground item.

+  - SetRecvChangeOwnershipGrndItemCallback(\<function\>callbackFunction)<br>
+    Sets a callback function that will be called with the following arguments: ```int vid, string owner```.<br>
+    This function will be called whenever the server sends a change in a ground item ownership (every item that is dropped with an owner will also recive this packet after the append)
+    If the owner argument is an empty string then the item doesn't have an owner.

+  - SetRecvDelGrndItemCallback(\<function\>callbackFunction)<br>
+    Sets a callback function that will be called with the following arguments: ```int vid```.<br>
+    This function will be called whenever the server sends the command to delete a current item on the ground (this includes, the items being out of range and the item disappearement)
+    WARNING: If you are trying are creating a list with items on the ground it might be needed to manually clear all items on phase change (Not tested)

 ### Simulation of old functions
 These simulates the functions that were removed from the modules by Gameforge.